 Part of maintaining a strong team connection is breaking down the barriers and making everyone feel more comfortable and relaxed with one another.
 Arranging a virtual happy hour is more than just a way to unwind and kick off the weekend.
 This time can serve as an opportunity to develop and enhance relationships among the group.

 Incorporating certain topics or activities into the happy hours can keep the excitement going and drive conversation.
 With screen-sharing capabilities, you can open online Monopoly, JackBox games (a popular party game), or Bingo onto your desktop to allow for full participation.
-We may not get as lucky as these senior citizens, who had Matthew McCoughney calling their numbers, but you can still have just as much fun filling your card!

 Virtual Show and Tell

 Who said show and tells are just for kids?
 Hosting virtual show and tell sessions are a wonderful way for your employees to learn more about each other on a deeper note and share the things or people that hold special value.
-Going beyond that, being vulnerable and confident to share those intimate stories further enables us to bring our authentic, full selves into the workplace.
+Going beyond that, being vulnerable and confident to share personal stories further enables us to bring our authentic, full selves into the workplace.
 Depending on the size of your group, it may be difficult to have each person present on one call, so try to break it up into smaller sessions over the course of a few weeks.

 Virtual Talent Show

 Similar to the benefits of a show and tell, setting up a virtual talent show lets people showcase their passions to further understand who they are outside of the workplace.
 Keeping spirits high during this uncertain time is crucial, and chances are that hosting a show will make some smiles and bring your team together.
 It all goes back to the vulnerability aspect, and how empowering your employees to be open and authentic can really boost their morale and feel genuinely appreciated.
 Some people may be shy or slightly unmotivated to participate, so loop in some incentives for the winner.
-(More on that below)